A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid: Introduction

-Some of the material in this paper was presented earlier in the conference paper \cite{mywork}, but this paper provides a more comprehensive treatment of the work.
-The major improvements and novelties are as follows: \begin{itemize} \item[(1)] {\em Power Allocation}: We formulate and solve a power allocation game at the utility companies' level.
-This game addresses the following question: How can each utility company optimally allocates its power availability over the entire time horizon? \item[(2)] {\em Asymptotic Behavior}: We study the asymptotic behavior as the number of periods grows and prove that this provides more incentives for consumer participation in demand response.
-We also study the large population regime and find the optimal company-to-consumer ratio. \item[(3)] {\em Privacy Preservation}: In \cite{mywork}, the closed-form solutions require each company to know the power availability of other companies.
-We resolve this issue here by providing a distributed algorithm that converges to optimal prices. \item[(4)] {\em Case Studies Using Real Data}: In \cite{mywork}, simulations showed how multi-period demand response provides incentives for consumers' participation.
-In this work, we show that this also holds using real life data.
-And we further study the behavior of the prices, the effect of varying the budgets, savings for consumers, and demonstrate the fast convergence of our distributed algorithm. \item[(5)] { {\em Proofs}: Our conference paper only stated the results up to Theorem 2, without proofs.
-This manuscript includes a much more comprehensive treatment, containing all proofs and derivations of the results. } \end{itemize} {\bf Organization.} The remainder of the paper is organized as follows.
-Prelimenaries from game theory are provided in Section \ref{prelim}.
-The problem is formulated in Section \ref{formulation}, and optimal prices and demands are analyzed via a Stackelberg game in Section \ref{game1}.
+The remainder of the paper is organized as follows.
+Preliminaries from game theory are provided in Section \ref{prelim}.
+The problem is formulated in Section \ref{formulation}, and optimal prices and demands are obtained via a Stackelberg game in Section \ref{game1}.
 In Section \ref{game2}, a power allocation game at the companies side is formulated based on the closed-form solutions of the Stackelberg game.
 Next, we provide a distributed algorithm for the computation of all optimal strategies using local information in Section \ref{algorithm}.
-The asymptotic behavior is studied as the number of periods or the number of consumers grows in Section \ref{asymp}.
+The asymptotic regimes are studied, in which the number of periods or the number of consumers grows in Section \ref{asymp}.
 Next, we present results on case studies using real demand response data in Section \ref{numerical}.
-Finally, we conclude the paper in Section \ref{conclusion} with a recap of main points and identification of future directions.
+Generalizations are discussed in Section \ref{generalizations}.
+Finally, we conclude the paper in Section \ref{conclusion} with a recap of its main points and identification of future directions.
 An appendix at the end provides details of proofs of the five theorems and some auxiliary results.